 Your toddler’s progress in learning and meeting milestones is integral to their success as they grow.
-We appreciate that you are considering our facilities to serve your family’s needs and play a part in their development.
-Please review the questions and answers below to learn more about our toddler rooms and reach out to our schools to schedule a tour.
+We appreciate that you are considering North American Montessori Child Care to serve your family’s needs and to play a part in their development.
+Please review the questions and answers below to learn more about our toddler rooms, and reach out to our schools to schedule a tour.

 How can I sign up for a tour?

-To sign up for a tour at one of our facilities, we highly encourage parents to schedule a tour ahead of time.
+We highly encourage parents to schedule a tour ahead of time so that we can be sure to allot time to answer questions.
 However, we also have an open door policy and will warmly greet you during our normal business hours to take a tour of our facilities.